Ghosty (film)

 Ghosty is a 2023 Indian Tamil-language comedy horror film written and directed by Kalyaan, and produced by Seed Pictures.
-It stars Yogi Babu, Redin Kingsley, Kajal Aggarwal, K. S. Ravikumar, Sathyan and Urvashi.
+It stars Kajal Aggarwal, Urvashi, Yogi Babu, Redin Kingsley, K. S. Ravikumar and Sathyan.
 The film was released on 17 March 2023, and marked the final appearance of Manobala who died on 3 May 2023.
 The film received negative reviews from critics.

+Plot

+Aarthi is a police inspector whose ultimate goal is to find and arrest an accused criminal named Daas who escaped from her father's custody 20 years back.
+She takes over the case and desperately searches for him.
+During her travels, a shootout happens, causing Aarthi to shoot and kill another person, thinking it was Daas.
+She manages to hide her mistake without affecting her job or the interrogation of Daas's case.
+In the second half of the film, Aarthi faces a bad occult presence at her home.
+How she tackles it and her efforts to find and arrest Dass forms the rest of the story.

 Production

 Kajal Aggarwal did a promo shoot for the film in July 2021.
 The film's release date was announced as 17 March 2023.

 Reception

 The film was released on 17 March 2023 in theatres.
 Logesh Balachandran from The Times of India gave it 1.5 stars out of 5 and stated that "Overall, Ghosty is another Tamil film that fails to do justice to the horror-comedy genre".
 Chandhini R from Cinema Express gave a negative review and gave a 1.5 rating out of 5.
 India Herald critic wrote that "the movie fall flates with viewers because of its weak one-liners and ridiculous circumstances."
 A Dinamalar critic gave the film a negative review and 1 star out of 5.
 A Maalai Malar critic gave 2.5 out of 5 and gave a mixed review.